Alabama has executed man convicted of killing delivery driver during a 1998 robbery attempt

 A jury convicted Gavin of capital murder and voted 10-2 to recommend a death sentence, which a judge imposed.
 Most states now require a jury to be in unanimous agreement to impose a death sentence.

-A federal judge in 2020 ruled that Gavin had ineffective counsel at his sentencing hearing because his original lawyers failed to present more mitigating evidence of Gavin’s violent and abusive childhood.
+A federal judge in 2020 ruled that Gavin had ineffective counsel at his sentencing hearing because his original lawyers failed to present more mitigating evidence of Gavin’s violent and abusive childhood in Chicago.

 Gavin grew up in a “gang-infested housing project in Chicago, living in overcrowded houses that were in poor condition, where he was surrounded by drug activity, crime, violence, and riots,” U.S. District Judge Karon O. Bowdre wrote.